0xJs/0xjs.github.io/_posts/2022-12-11-What-is-the-MFA-status-of-your-users.md

 }
 ```

-Example output where it retrieves the users(`SecurityReader`) of the role `Security Reader` queried but also users (`NestedGroupUser`) from the group `NestedGroup` which is member of the role.
-Its the following structur:
+Below is example output where it retrieves the user `SecurityReader` of the role `Security Reader` but also the user `NestedGroupUser` from the group `NestedGroup` which is member of the role.
+The membership structure is as follows:

 - Security Reader
 	- SecurityReader@jonyschats.nl